sfc-gh-dproksch/snowflake-hol/Compute-Resources.md

 **NOTE:** No permissions have been **GRANT**ed on the table.
 Permissions will be discussed in the user security section

 ### Multi-Cluster Warehouse

+The process for creating a Multi-Cluster warehouse is the same as a [single instance warehouse](#single_instance) with one exception:  The values for **Maximum Clusters** and **Minimum Clusters** are different.
+For example, the cluster may have a **Maximum Clusters** value of 7 and a **Minimum Clusters** value of 1.
+This states that there will always be a minimum of 1 cluster to process incoming requests.
+As the workload increases, Snowflake will automatically create additional clusters to handle the increased workload.
+As the workload is satisfied, Snowflake will reap the additional clusters, back down to the defined **Minimum Clusters** value.

 ## Warehouse Maintenance